-For many people, buying a diamond is not their everyday business.
-However, if you dive deeper in the world of diamonds, it appears to be difficult to make a choice.
-Two seemingly similar diamonds can be a world apart price-wise.
+For many people, buying a diamond is not an everyday business.
+It seems quite difficult already.
+But if you dive deeper in the world of diamonds, it appears even harder to make a choice.
+How can two seemingly similar diamonds differ so much price-wise?
 The difference in price can depend on the seller.
-Therefore it is always more beneficial to buy diamonds straight from the source.
-However, the diamond prices at a diamond store can really vary as well.
-This is because a diamond’s value is determined by the 4 C’s of diamond valuation.
-The 4 C’s are: carat, cut, color and clarity.
+That's why it is always more beneficial to buy diamonds straight from the source.
+However, the diamond prices at a diamond store vary as well.
+This is because a diamond’s value depends on the 4 C’s of diamond valuation.
+The 4 C’s are carat, cut, color and clarity.
 The first C to examine in this series is Carat.

 The weight of a diamond

-Carat is also referred to as the weight of a diamond.
-All gems are weighed and the weight is expressed in carats.
-Carat is derived from the French word Carob.
+Carat is the weight of a diamond.
+We use carat actually to express the weight of all gemstones.
+Carat comes from the French word Carob.
 Carobs are the seeds of the fruit of the carob tree.
 These seeds are distributed very evenly and universal weight.
 On seed weighs on average 0.2 grams.

 The bigger the diamond, the higher the price

-It is no surprise that the price of a diamond is among other things determined by size.
+It is no surprise that the size (among other things) determines the price of a diamond.
 The larger the diamond, the more the price (exponentially) rises.
 This has to do with rarity.
-Diamonds to half a carat (50 points) are the ones that are most commonly found and are therefore relatively ordinary.
-Diamonds of over 0.5 carats are rarer and diamonds of more than two carats are extremely rare.
+Diamonds to half a carat (50 points) are the ones that are most commonly found.
+Therefore, we consider them relatively ordinary.
+Diamonds over 0.5 carats are rarer.
+And diamonds of more than two carats are extremely rare.
 This causes the price to rise faster as the diamonds become bigger.

 The cutting method determines the size of the diamond

-The way in which a diamond is cut has a great impact on the weight of a diamond.
-A thick girdle (top) or belt (circumference of the diamond), can make the diamond a few points heavier.
-A diamond that is cut “steeper”, is heavier than a diamond that has been cut “flatter”.
+The way a diamond is cut, influences the weight of a diamond.
+A thick girdle (top) or belt (circumference of the diamond), make the diamond a few points heavier.
+A “steeper” cut diamond, is heavier than a “flatter” cut one.
 One should always start with assuming that the diamond is cut according to the standardized rules.
-According to these rules, the diamond would have a certain weight.
-This standard is called the “ideal diamond cut” not cut too steep and not cut too flat.
+According to these rules, the diamond has a certain weight.
+We call this standard is the “ideal diamond cut”.
+It is not cut too steep and not cut too flat.

 Recognizing a fake diamond based on carat

-The carat can also be used to find imitation diamonds because a diamond with a given diameter has to have a certain weight.
-If that weight differs much from the norm, then it is probably not a real diamond, but another material.
+The carat can be a guideline to find imitation diamonds.
+Because a diamond with a given diameter has a certain weight.
+If that weight differs much from the norm, it is probably not a real diamond.

 Exponential price differences between above and below round carats

-The weight also affects the price in a way that 0.99 carat is substantively worth less than a stone of 1.01 carats.
-This can be as much as a 15% difference in price difference.
-A cutter will therefore always put his best foot forward to end just above a round number.
+The weight also affects the price in a certain way.
+For example, 0.99 carat is substantively worth less than a stone of 1.01 carats.
+This can be as much as a 15% difference in price.
+That’s why a cutter always tries to end just above a round number.
 He prefers to cut a diamond 1.51 rather than 1.49 and 1.01 over 0.99.
 The difference between just above and below a round number causes a larger price difference than between, say, a 1.03 and a 1.01-carat diamond.

 How many carats is my diamond?